 Track spending and stick to a budget

 Hearing the word “budget” automatically gives some people a feeling of restriction, as if having a budget means living on rice and lentils for decades.
 This is not the case.
-Budgets are meant to be a guide that can put you on track to knowing your financial situation better, allowing you to be able to be in control of your money instead of your money controlling you.
+Budgets are meant to be a guide that can put you on track to know your financial situation better, allowing you to be able to be in control of your money instead of your money controlling you.
 Putting together a budget that’s both realistic and comfortable is possible.

 You can start by tracking your current spending by writing down all your expenses day in and out.
 Many apps can assist you here if you don’t want to go the paper and pen route.
 Do this for a couple of months, and you’ll get a better idea of where you’re spending money.
 From there, you can decide which sections of your budget can be cut as they don’t bring as much value to your life.
-You can funnel that money to the other sections that have always been neglected but can boost your quality of life.
-Of course, that can either be spending sections or one that’s for investments for long-term retirement.
+You can funnel that money to other sections that have always been neglected but can boost your quality of life.
+Of course, that can either be spending sections or one that’s for investments in long-term retirement.

 Assess your assets

 Alongside a budget, knowing your net worth can put you on a running start when it comes to preparing for retirement.
-Take a hard look at what you actually currently own.
+Take a hard look at what you currently own.
 Don’t be afraid of seeing a negative number at the end of your assessment.
 Unfortunately, this is not rare at all, with many people struggling with student loan debt and other forms of loans.
 However, knowing what you own and where your money is can give you a clear picture of all the tools that you have.
 From there, you can devise a plan that can put you in a better financial situation.

 For example, if you have high-interest credit card debt and student loans, the interest payments are likely killing your monthly budget.
 It might make sense to contact your debtors and come up with payment plans.
 For some, moving around debt and restructuring might be the best move.
 For example, refinancing your mortgage might be a good option for your property if that means you can pay off debt with double-digit interest rates.
 There’s a smart way to go about debt repayment, and not assessing your current assets can mean that you’re throwing money down the drain right now.